Robert Gleed (Lowndes County)

 Died: July 24, 1916 in Harris County, TX

 Born into slavery in Virginia.
-A prominent merchant in Columbus, MS.
+A prominent merchant and civic leader in Columbus, MS.

 In 1872, there was an incident involving Gleed taking a seat on a segregated railroad car, and a crowd of white men forcibly removed him.
 The Vicksburg Herald wrote, “The negroes as a mass do not seek nor want equality.
 It is only vagabonds like Gleed who wish to menace the peace” (April 16, 1872).